-- Efficient exchange of information: Processes entailing systemic risks and the level of compliance with macroprudential rules can be identified with increased precision with the assistance of targeted, organisation-level microprudential analyses.
+• Efficient exchange of information: Processes entailing systemic risks and the level of compliance with macroprudential rules can be identified with increased precision with the assistance of targeted, organisation-level microprudential analyses.
 This may be especially important in the case of banks that may generate systemic risks themselves.
-The timely recognition of macroprudential vulnerabilities may contribute to clarifying the risks that pose specific threats to the stability of individual financial organisations for microprudential supervision. - Proven microprudential instruments: Macroprudential regulation harnesses several instruments already included in the microprudential toolkit; their application is already backed by useful experience.
+The timely recognition of macroprudential vulnerabilities may contribute to clarifying the risks that pose specific threats to the stability of individual financial organisations for microprudential supervision.